MarcAnthony-SVG/TattooM3/README.md

 [X] Create a schema
 -Apollo
-[X] Connect API data from the server to to the Front-End -Styling
+[X] Connect API data from the server to to the Front-End [] Server isn't running when built, this error needs to get fixed in order to pass any data though.
+-Styling
 [] Refactor css into styled-jsx